What is the Adobe Digital Academy?

 What’s the typical background of someone in the Adobe Digital Academy?

 All of our scholarship recipients come from non-traditional backgrounds and are career switchers, meaning they are not currently enrolled in a degree program.
 Technical exposure prior to the scholarship varies.
-Some candidates are self-taught, and some have experience in IT or non-U.S. degree programs.
+Some candidates are self-taught, and some have experience in IT or non-U.S. technical degree programs.

 Individuals are selected based on the following qualities: